ELECTION 2018 | 10 Tips for Election Day Voters From NC Board of Elections

 1) Polls across North Carolina are open from 6:30 a.m. to 7:30 p.m.
 Voters in line at 7:30 p.m. will be able to cast a ballot.
 Lines tend to be longer before and after normal business hours.

 2) Statewide, about 2,700 precincts will be open Tuesday.
-Find your Election Day polling place here: https://vt.ncsbe.gov/PPLkup/.
+Find your Election Day polling place here.
 Voters may vote in another precinct in their county of residence.
 However, to ensure you receive your full ballot, go to the precinct for the address where you lived on October 7, 2018.

-3) Sample ballots are available through the State Board’s Voter Lookup tool here: https://vt.ncsbe.gov/RegLkup/.
+3) Sample ballots are available through the State Board’s Voter Lookup tool here.

-5) Information about judicial candidates and the six constitutional amendments on the ballot is here: https://www.ncsbe.gov/Portals/0/Documents/2018_Judicial_Voter_Guide_(online).pdf.
+5) Information about judicial candidates and the six constitutional amendments on the ballot is here.

 6) Voters who need assistance at the polls must request that assistance.
 Individuals who are unable to enter the polling place may vote curbside.
 Once inside the polling place, voters who experience difficulties should request help from a poll worker.